 How to clean a fabric sofa – Our insider secrets for keeping your sofa newer for longer

-So, you’ve just unwrapped your brand-new sofa, sat down to enjoy it, and along come the little ones with sticky bolognese fingers!
+So, you’ve just unwrapped your brand-new sofa, sat down to enjoy it, and along come the little ones with sticky Bolognese fingers!
 Accidents happen, but sometimes there is nothing worse than red stains on a grey sofa.
 It sounds silly, but do you really know how to clean a fabric sofa?

 That’s why we have compiled a step by step guide to clean a fabric sofa.
 Ranging from little spot cleaning to a full deep clean, our handy tips and advice will keep your sofa looking brand new for years to come!